You are here: HomeTopstories OverviewSecurity › Security for Banking: Adapted Security Systems for New Branch Concepts

 Robbery and Assault or Atypical Hold-ups

 Most new, integrated security concepts for banks are also designed to minimize the risk through bank robbers, who may use physical violence to achieve their targets.
 Controlled access, time delay for entering sensitive areas optimized processes for triggering discrete alarms are some of the possible solutions.
+Furthermore, biometric procedures can be used.
+It's at the core of this concept to protect associates against atypical hold-ups where offenders ambush associates when they enter or leave the credit institute.

 In addition, these measures also protect associates and assets effectively against typical hold-ups during opening hours by regulating access to the background objects with a time lock.
 Similar to the personnel entrance, a combination of access control, time delay, and silent alarm triggering is used.
 In addition, the concept includes a remote locking option for the customer entrance that is specially designed for small and single person branches.
 Using a button at his desk, the associate can open the customer entrance permanently or in a controlled manner to allow access to individuals.
 Additional features include an interlock function, for example, for deliveries of money, time monitoring for open doors, as well as access authorizations on doors to security areas.